shimanauskas/sandrasforth/README.md

 A Forth for Linux and macOS on x86-64.

-Avocado is written mostly in (direct-)threaded code.
+Avocado is written mostly in (indirect-)threaded code.
 There is no limit on the amount of primitives, however, each primitive should be kept small.

 Since .text and .data are not mixed, CPU caches stay clean.